daily-co/daily-js/README.md

 We’ve received feedback from developers who are looking for more stability and want more control over when these fixes and updates end up in their client implementations.

-So, starting in an upcoming version of daily-js, bug fixes and updates will no longer be automatically applied to previous versions of daily-js, reducing unexpected changes for users of our library.
+So, starting in an upcoming version of `daily-js`, bug fixes and updates will no longer be automatically applied to previous versions of `daily-js`, reducing unexpected changes for users of our library.

 Going forward, if you’re using a numbered version of daily-js in call object mode, you will need to periodically update to the latest version in order to receive any of the latest fixes or improvements.